Trump's House GOP allies take fight to Manhattan DA's turf

 That set up clashes with NYPD leadership, and some Republicans outside the city quickly made Bragg a poster child for Democratic permissiveness.

-Republican Lee Zeldin, then representing eastern Long Island in Congress, made Bragg a focal point of his losing campaign for governor, repeatedly promising to remove the independently elected prosecutor from office.
-The rhetoric resonated in the suburbs, helping Republicans defeat Democrats in a number of key New York seats.

-New York, in fact, wasn't immune from the nationwide spike in crime during the COVID-19 pandemic, and most categories remain above 2019 levels.
+New York wasn't immune from the nationwide spike in crime during the COVID-19 pandemic, and most categories remain above 2019 levels.
 Burglaries, car thefts and assaults rose in Manhattan during Bragg's first year before falling again this year.

 The House Judiciary Committee didn't invite Bragg to testify.
 The panel heard from crime victims, the head of the city's detectives union, the head of an anti-gun violence group and a crime policy expert who — questioned by Democrats — ticked off a long list of cities and states with higher violent crime rates than New York and Manhattan.